 "So…does that mean you've read all those books?
 All of them?"
 Impossible, the Breton thought to herself, such a thing was not doable.

 Strangely, for the first time since Malvina met the dragon-priest, he answered her clearly.
 "Of course."
 He said, and to the woman's great amusement, she thought she detected a hint of irritation in his incredibly self-assured voice.
 "Your impertinence is astonishing, even if you are Dovahkiin."
 Ha, that was definitely irritation there.

 "Are you sure?
 Every single one of them?"
 The disbelief in her voice was inevitable and to-be-expected.
 In all honesty, there were a lot of books gathered in that one room.
 And those were only the ones she could see.

 "You are not worth the trouble of lying to.
 I could have you killed in the blink of an eye; it would be enough to will it to happen."
 He sneered, having found her lack of trust in his aptitudes insulting.
 "You would barely have enough time to scream."
 She wondered why he suddenly felt the need to bring up the fact that her life was still at his mercy.

 She was perfectly aware of that, and it had nothing to do with the conversation at hand.
 Changing the subject so was just plain bad taste.

 "Yes, yes, I know, thank you for reminding me.
 But still… Every historical fact, every adventure narrative and uninspired verse?"
-Had her body not been in such a horribly awkward state, she would have tried to point to the towering shelves occupied with books- out of which the black ones were mostly unlabelled and all black, much to her confusion.
+Had her body not been in such a horribly awkward state, she would have tried to point to the towering shelves brimming with books— out of which the black volumes were mostly unlabelled, much to her confusion.

 "Tell me, woman, how many times must I repeat myself until you shall have satisfied your curiosity?
 Or it there no such happenin-"